jbpauly/glucose-sleep-analysis/src/content/research/sleep.md

 > glucose out of their bloodstream 40% slower than when they were well-rested
 > - Poor sleep can increase your risk of developing type 2 diabetes

-Interestingly, this is increased risk in type 2 diabetes in both over and under sleeping.
+Interestingly, there's increased risk in type 2 diabetes from both **over and under sleeping**.
 The ideal duration of sleep on average is somewhere between 7 and 8 hours.
 The ADA [summarized these results over 9 studies](https://care.diabetesjournals.org/content/38/3/529).